polyaxon/polyaxon/templates/tutorials/training_experiments_on_polyaxon.md

     Now you can install Polyaxon with the `azure/polyaxon_config.yml` file, it overrides the default values from Polyaxon, by adding the data and outputs `existingClaim` with the values we just created.
-I also sets the NVidia paths compatible with azure GPU nodes.
+It also sets the compatible NVidia paths with azure GPU nodes.

     ```bash
     $ helm install polyaxon/polyaxon --name=polyaxon --namespace=polyaxon -f ../azure/polyaxon-config.yml